cmu-pasta/fray/README.md

 Each thread should only try to block itself.

 We should reschedule a thread **before** a non-local operation.
 This gives us the opportunity to schedule operations based on the knowledge of their effects.

-SFuzz should proactively maintain the state of each thread instead of reactively.
+Fray should proactively maintain the state of each thread instead of reactively.